dojo/docs/dojo/config.rst

               extraLocale: ['ja-jp']
           };
       </script>
-      <script type="text/javascript" src="http://o.aolcdn.com/dojo/1.4.2/dojo/dojo.xd.js"></script>
+      <script type="text/javascript" src="http://o.aolcdn.com/dojo/1.6.0/dojo/dojo.xd.js"></script>
   </head>
   <body>
       <p>...</p>
   </body>
   </html>

-As of Dojo 1.6, the old spelling djConfig has been deprecated in favor of dojoConfig.
-The old version will continue to work until 2.0.
+As of Dojo 1.6, the variable name djConfig has been deprecated in favor of dojoConfig.
+The old spelling will continue to work until 2.0.
 Note in this example that we've explicitly set a locale for this dojo instance (i.e. US English), and also specified that alongside that the locale resources for Japanese be loaded as well.

+Both the data-dojo-config script attribute and the dojoConfig global have the same result - their properties are copied over into dojo.config.
+In the data attribute case, no dojoConfig global gets created; after bootstrap, dojo.config is the single source of truth for configuration properties.
+For that reason it is also typically treated as a read-only object - use one of these 2 methods for providing initial values.
+For brevity's sake, we'll speak of dojoConfig properties from here on.

 3. Including dojoConfig in a Custom Build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~